kovasap/draft-concept/README.md

 # Draft Concept

+To try: a "combat" system where your characters are actually merchants with a "gold" stat.
+As they wander around the map they find/buy/sell resources and their gold changes accordingly.
+When they run out of gold, they "die".

 ## The Map

 The game takes place on a large interconnected graph map (like the path of exile